 First, families, other social support systems and health care providers should learn about and discuss suicide warning signs and how to provide support.
 Older adults will more likely disclose if they trust that their disclosure will not be dismissed or lead to unwanted/forced hospitalization and medications.

 Second, restricting access to guns and large amounts of drugs/medicines can help.
 Third, recent research demonstrates the usefulness of safety planning as a suicide risk management approach.
 Using this approach, health care providers can help patients at risk identify personal warning signs of a developing suicide crisis and learn strategies to cope with it.
 Finally, health care and social service systems must ensure that older adults have access to services that address their mental and physical health needs, such as therapy for ongoing emotional turmoil and crisis counseling and palliative care for chronic pain and other distressing symptoms such as depression and anxiety.

 Simply put, we need more attention to providing uniform access to long-term and palliative care for older adults with physical, mental and cognitive health problems at an affordable cost.
 Family members also need access to resources to aid them in better caring for older adults who suffer from conditions that may precipitate suicide.
 On this All Souls Day, let’s all remember that suicide is preventable.

-Diana M. DiNitto is a Distinguished Teaching Professor and the Cullen Trust Centennial Professor in Alcohol Studies and Education in the Steve Hicks School of Social Work at The University of Texas at Austin.
-Namkee G. Choi is the Louis and Ann Wolens Centennial Chair in Gerontology in the Steve Hicks School of Social Work at The University of Texas at Austin.
-This opinion piece was produced for Texas Perspectives.
+Diana M. DiNitto is a Distinguished Teaching Professor and the Cullen Trust Centennial Professor in Alcohol Studies and Education; Namkee G. Choi is the Louis and Ann Wolens Centennial Chair in Gerontology; both are in the Steve Hicks School of Social Work at The University of Texas at Austin.
+This opinion piece was produced for Texas Perspectives and represents the views of the authors, not of The University of Texas at Austin or the Steve Hicks School of Social Work.
 Versions of it appeared in Psychology Today and the Houston Chronicle.